epam/edp-install/docs/operator-guide/install-defectdojo.md

 To prepare DefectDojo for integration with EDP, follow the steps below:

-1. Get credentials of the DefectDojo admin.
+1. Get credentials of the DefectDojo admin:

    ```bash
    echo "DefectDojo admin password: $(kubectl \